Matthew 22:21 Explained: What Did Jesus Mean by ‘Give to Caesar’?

 Jesus’ answer to “Give to Caesar what is Caesar’s” is brilliant.
 It shows his wisdom and authority in the face of the religious leaders’ opposition.

-The religious leaders though they had a foolproof plan.
+The religious leaders thought they had a foolproof plan.
 But with just a few words Jesus dismantles their questions, exposes their motives, and sends them running away.

 God will hold each person accountable.
-That’s not our job.
+That’s his job, not ours.

 Our call as Christians is to show respect to those in authority.
 Pay our taxes.
 And pray for those who hate us.
 That’s what it means to give to Caesar what is Caesar’s.